 In a dedicated server environment, stability is essential.
-Downtime can cause not just a single user of that server to have an unresponsive website or general online service, but the many other users, either they are clients, colleagues or general online visitors are going to experience the same downtime.
-This will obviously have a negative impact on that service costing revenue and/or tarnishing a reputation as well as simply causing an annoyance.
-On a local computer, the downtime results in a rebooted computer and nothing else is thought of it.
-However, the dedicated server doesn’t have that luxury and the cause of the issue needs to be discovered and prevented but most of all, simply prevented in the first place.
+Downtime can cause not just a single user of that server to have an unresponsive connection.
+Many other users, either they are clients, colleagues or general online visitors are going to experience the same downtime.
+This will obviously have a negative impact on that service.
+Lost revenue and/or a tarnished reputation as well as simply causing an annoyance.
+You reboot your local office computer if it is not responding and causing “downtime” and that’s it.
+However, the dedicated server doesn’t have that luxury.
+The cause of the issue needs to be discovered and prevented.
+Most of all, it simply needs preventative measures in the first place.
 There are several ways in which the Intel Xeon Processor lineup accomplished this.

 Overclocking – This is actually not even possible since Intel has tested the clock rate on each CPU vigorously to ensure that particular CPU model and clock rate can run at a reliable level.
-The overclocking option has with good reason been prevented to ensure maximum reliability since a dedicated server needs to be up and running as much as possible.
-Overclocking can increase performance for the same price paid for a similar CPU, but at added risk of crashing the server or office computer.
+Intel decided to prevent overclocking for good reason.
+This ensures maximum reliability since a dedicated server needs to be up and running as much as possible.
+Overclocking increases performance but at added risk of crashing the server.

 A good analogy is “overclocking” an airline engine to increase performance and get passengers to their destination faster.
 But this could obviously lead to disaster.
 (Most dedicated server administrators think of a crashed server as also a disaster.)
 “Overclocking” a fighter jet engine with a test pilot seems less disastrous as with a gaming or office computer.